-The ouroboros has also been applied to the field cybernetics, which is the study of circular causality or feedback loops.
-The basic theory is that inputs create outcomes and those outcomes are used as inputs for further actions.
-Cybernetics theory can be applied to psychology, biology, anthropology, computer science, engineering, and other fields.
+Mathematicians, technologists, and philosophers have applied the ouroboros to the field of cybernetics.
+Cybernetics is the study of circular causality or feedback loops.
+Their basic theory is that inputs create outcomes and those outcomes are used as inputs for further actions.
+Cybernetics theory can be applied to psychology, biology, anthropology, computer science, engineering, and other fields.18

 Today, we may feel like we are worlds apart from the Yangshao People, the ancient Egyptians, or the early alchemists running experiments in their workshops.
 But the ouroboros shows us that studying the seekers of wisdom from the past can give us new insights into ourselves and where we might be going in the future.

 Frequently Asked Questions

 What does it mean to see an ouroboros?

 The ouroboros has enduring symbolic meaning, as the symbol itself is ancient.
 It is also a symbol that appears in many cultures.
 Some of the meanings include rebirth, infinity, protection, self-reliance, and unity.

 While the origin of the ouroboros symbol is mysterious, it’s a fact that snakes, on rare occasions, do eat their tails.
 Herpetologists theorize the behavior is a stress response or a reaction to the snake’s body temperature becoming too high.
 However, the figurative meaning of the snake eating its tail in the ouroboros symbol most likely dates back to ancient mythologies about a giant serpent that encircled the world.